_JPG.jpg)

 If a feral cat is healthy, ear‑tipped, and thriving outdoors, it’s best to let them live their life.
 Outdoor cats often have caretakers and prefer the freedom of their natural environment, even with the risks involved.
 If your shelter does intake community cats, it is important that they are promptly assessed, sterilized, vaccinated, and returned to where they came from, as this is almost always the best pathway for them.
 However, if needed for medical treatments or hospitalizations, many feral or community cats can be managed if assessed and handled properly.
 Feral cats can even be returned to their outdoor home after enucleations and amputations in most cases, as opposed to euthanasia.

-Every cat responds differently.
+It's important to remember that every cat responds differently to handling and socialization.
 Some can adapt to life as barn cats or even pets, while others resist socialization altogether, and that’s okay.
 Manage them as best you can until release, and always discuss their quality of life with a veterinarian.
+For short‑term housing and/or hospitalization, socialization isn’t always necessary; however, it can dramatically improve their welfare while in our care.
 Long‑term confinement of cats without enrichment or socialization opportunities is inhumane.

 Handling and Medicating